 If you are looking for a mechanical keyboard for writing, blogging or programming – The Cherry MX Blue or Brown will suit you the most.

-If you are a blogger like me or a writer or a programmer, and spend more than 4 hours of your time in-front of a computer screen, I would strongly recommend to switch to a mechanical keyboard.
+If you are a blogger like me or a writer or a programmer and spend more than 4 hours of your time in front of a computer screen.
+I would strongly recommend switching to a mechanical keyboard immediately.

 Which model of keyboard you should buy, we will come to that later.

-The change was staring shifting from a membrane keyboard to a mechanical keyboard, it simply felt great and was one of the best thing I could have done to boost my productivity.
+It was a huge experience upgrade when shifting from a membrane keyboard to a mechanical keyboard.
+It simply felt great and was one of the best things I could have done to boost my productivity.

-The next logical choice for me was to look at some of the expensive keyboards as there is no other Low cost mechanical keyboard brand in India.
+The next logical choice for me was to look at some of the expensive keyboards as there is no other Low-cost mechanical keyboard brand in India (back in 2015).

 How to Select Which keyboard is right for You, is it worth to spend on a mechanical keyboard?